Murder of Alexandra Flores

 Alexandra Flores was a 5-year-old girl who was murdered by David Santiago Renteria (November 22, 1969 – November 16, 2023) on November 18–19, 2001, in El Paso, Texas, after being kidnapped.
 She was last with her parents in a local Walmart.
-Flores's body was found naked and slightly burnt by employees of a doctor's office, 18 mi away from the place of abduction.
+Flores's body was found by employees of a doctor's office, naked and slightly burnt, 18 mi away from the place of abduction.

 Cause of death

 The medical examiner testified that Flores had two bruises to her skull, which indicated that she was struck on both sides of her head.
 A burned plastic bag was also found covering Flores's head.
 The examiner concluded that Flores died from "asphyxia due to manual strangulation" and that "she was dead when she was burned."
 He also found no evidence of sexual assault but did not dispel the possibility that she was touched.

 Evidence against Renteria

 DNA sampling of the blood that was found in Renteria's van was the same as Flores's DNA.